Nigeria, Saudi Arabia Sign Agreement On Customs Cooperation

 The Nigeria Customs Service (NCS) and the Zakat, Tax and Customs Authority of the Kingdom of Saudi Arabia have signed a bilateral agreement on cooperation and mutual assistance in customs matters.

-The signing took place on the sidelines of the ongoing 145th/146th Sessions of the Customs Co-operation Council at the World Customs Organisation (WCO) headquarters in Brussels.
+The signing took place on the sidelines of the ongoing 145th/146th Sessions of the Customs Co-operation Council at the World Customs Organisation (WCO) headquarters in Brussels, according to a statement signed by NCS spokesperson, Abdullahi Maiwada.

-The NCS spokesperson, Abdullahi Maiwada, disclosed this in a statement on Friday in Abuja.

-The C-G described the development as a major leap in Nigeria's strategic customs diplomacy and a reaffirmation of the service's commitment to building cross-border alliances for secure and efficient trade.
+The Customs chief described the development as a major leap in Nigeria's strategic customs diplomacy and a reaffirmation of the service's commitment to building cross-border alliances for secure and efficient trade.

 "This agreement provides a strong platform for operational synergy in tackling customs offences, sharing intelligence, and ensuring the fair and accurate application of customs laws.